 OK the one and only downside, there is a learning curve.
 Remember how awkward tampons were the first time you tried them?
 It’s like that.
 But just like tampons once you get the hang of it–its a whole new period.

-I have been using my Diva cup for 7 periods now and I am never going back!
+I have been using my Diva cup for 2 years now (over 24 periods!) now and I am never going back!

 My cup’s manufacturer Diva has a money back guarantee.
 My advice is to just try it.
 You won’t believe the difference!